 We are proud to offer a comprehensive arts education for students at Bow High School, including music and drama elective classes and multiple performing ensembles.
 Students have many opportunities to explore their interests and engage in creative expression with other students who share their passion for music and drama.
 Students of all interest and ability levels are welcome and encouraged to become a part of the department.

-The Theater Department offers two MainStage shows per year, one musical production and one straight play.
+The Theater Department offers three MainStage shows per year, a musical production in the fall/winter, a straight play in the spring, and a summer musical production that is open to alumni, incoming students, and other local students from the community.
 We also participate in the NH Educational Theatre Guild's One Act Festivals each year.
 In addition to our extracurricular program, the Theater Department offers an Acting Workshop class each semester and other Extended Learning Opportunities.

 The Music Department offers a wide curriculum of performing ensembles, including Concert Band, Concert Choir, Orchestra and Jazz Band.
 Members of the Music Department perform in four concerts each year, participate in many NHMEA festivals, and are highly involved in the greater school and local community.